Alentejo, the largest region in Portugal, which covers one third of the country, is an open space that seems to have no end.

-This is an extensive region with low population density.
-In other words, nature assumes a preponderant role in the territory.
+This is an extensive region with low population density, nature assumes a predominant role in the territory.

-At the beginning of autumn, the observation of the arrival of thousands of migratory birds, near Cape S. Vicente is one of the greatest charms of bird lovers.
+In the beginning of autumn, the observation of the arrival of thousands of migratory birds, near the Cape of S. Vicente is one of the greatest charms of bird lovers.